-The social worker completing your home study will evaluate the issues and address them.
+The social worker will evaluate the issues and address them.
 Sometimes, a hopeful adoptive couple needs to show growth and change in a specific area, or take additional training.
 While there are felonies that would disqualify a couple from adopting, each state has its own laws.
 So it’s best to evaluate them with the social worker.

 Be prepared to answer questions about very personal topics such as your marriage, childhood, and any issues you might carry around.
-The home study provider might ask about your mental health, how you were disciplined as a child, marriage conflict, infertility issues, and financial struggles.
+The social worker might ask about your mental health, how you were disciplined as a child, marriage conflict, infertility issues, and financial struggles.

 By asking questions like this, the social worker is seeking to determine how you manage stress and difficulty.
 How have you worked through tough issues in the past?
 Do you have a strong support system?
 Are you willing to ask for help when it’s needed?
 By being straightforward about how you’ve moved through difficult events, the social worker can get a clear picture.

 Expect to spend quite a bit of time completing paperwork and gathering the needed documents.
-Here’s a list of items that most home study professionals require:
+Here’s a list of items that most professionals require:

 - Tax records